IcePlanet/HomeAutomation/README.md

 ### Modules interaction

 Main command module is **OpenHab** which is running together with PiServer on the same HW (not necessarily).
 All inputs are processed by rules and outputs are exported to file.
 Inputs are fed by user using UI or by PiServer using API.
 Output file is again processed by PiServer.
+In UI you can manipulate the jalousie manually, or adjust basic settings.
-Rules are 'heart' of logic, they take into account all the input values (usually sensors), preferences, setup and from this create orders what to do.
+Rules are 'heart' of logic, they take into account all the input values (usually sensors), preferences, setup and from this create orders for jalousie (driven by Livolo or by arduino).

 **PiServer** `home_automation.server` is communicating with arduinos and Livolo switches.
 With Livolo switches the communication is only one way and there is no possibility to get any status update.
 With arduinos there is response confirming receiving of command.
 Used engines are not reporting position so it is not possible to give any information of real jalousie position.
 Inputs are taken from 2 possible sources